Trinity: Part One

-We owe a great deal of our Western thinking to the brilliant Greek philosopher and scientist, Aristotle (384-322 BC).
-Aristotle taught that there were ten different qualities to all things.
-I’m not going to list all ten of them; two will suffice.
-He said there was “substance” and there was “relationship.”
+We owe a great deal of Western thinking to the Greek philosopher and scientist, Aristotle (384–322 BCE).
+Aristotle taught that there were ten different qualities to all things, including “substance” and “relationship.”

 Substance is that which is “independent” of all else and can stand on its own.
 Aristotle ranked substance as the highest quality.
 In early Christian traditions, the West tried to build on Aristotle to prove that this God whom we had come to understand as Trinitarian was a substance.
 We didn’t want an ephemeral old relationship God, you know.
 We wanted a substantial God whom we could prove was as good as anybody else’s God!